Scalable GANs with Transformers: Related Works

-\section{Related works}
+\section{Related Works}

-\textbf{Generative Adversarial Networks (GANs)} are trained through an adversarial game between a generator and a discriminator.
-The progress is mainly driven by architectural innovations and improved objectives.
-Architecturally, advances have largely come from convolutional models, especially the StyleGAN family~\citep{stylegan,stylegan2}, later extended to large-scale text-to-image generation~\citep{gigagan,stylegan-t}, though still limited to pixel space generation.
-Transformer-based approaches have also been explored~\citep{transgan,hit-gan,vit-gan}, but their reliance on complex modification from plain transformer architectures and heavy hyperparameter tuning limits scalability.
-On the objective side, many adversarial losses~\citep{GAN,wgan,hingegan,lsgan} and regularization schemes~\citep{r1gp,wgan-gp} have been proposed, with R3GAN~\citep{r3gan} recently combining gradient penalties with a relativistic objective for greater stability.
-In this work, we establish a GAN framework in the latent space of a VAE, adopt a fully transformer-based design, and provide an empirical study of its scalability.
+\textbf{Generative Adversarial Networks~(GANs)} are trained via an adversarial game between a generator and a discriminator, with progress driven by architectural and objective-level innovations.
+Convolutional GANs, notably the StyleGAN family~\citep{stylegan,stylegan2}, have achieved strong results and have been extended to large-scale text-to-image generation~\citep{gigagan,stylegan-t}, but remain largely tied to pixel-space synthesis.
+Transformer-based GANs have also been explored~\citep{transgan,hit-gan,vit-gan}; however, their reliance on substantial departures from plain transformer designs and careful hyperparameter tuning often hinders scalability.
+On the objective side, a range of adversarial losses~\citep{GAN,wgan,hingegan,lsgan} and regularizers~\citep{r1gp,wgan-gp} have been proposed, with recent work improving stability via relativistic objectives and gradient-based regularization~\citep{r3gan,gradn-gan,gn-gan}.
+In this work, we establish a fully transformer-based GAN framework in the latent space of a VAE and empirically study its scalability.

-\textbf{Scalability of generative models} is a key factor in recent breakthroughs.
-Diffusion and flow models have demonstrated clear gains from transformer backbones~\citep{dit,sit} and systematic scaling with data and compute~\citep{ditscaling}, with latent-space tokenizers~\citep{LDM,vavae,maetok}, enabling efficient training and high-resolution synthesis~\citep{sd3,sdxl}.
-Likewise, autoregressive models also have benefited from transformer scaling leading to substantial advances in generation quality in various domains, from class-conditional image generation to text-to-image synthesis~\citep{maskgit,var,infinity}.
-In this work, we revisit the GANs framework through transformer-based latent architectures, which preserve single-step inference while inheriting the favorable scaling behavior of transformers.
+\textbf{Scalability of generative models} has been central to recent advances.
+Diffusion and flow models show consistent gains from transformer backbones~\citep{dit,sit} and systematic scaling with data and compute~\citep{ditscaling}, further enabled by latent tokenizers~\citep{LDM,vavae,maetok} for efficient high-resolution synthesis~\citep{sd3,sdxl}.
+Autoregressive models similarly benefit from transformer scaling across class-conditional generation and text-to-image synthesis~\citep{maskgit,var,infinity}.
+Motivated by these trends, we revisit GANs through transformer-based latent architectures, aiming to preserve single-step inference while inheriting the favorable scaling behavior of transformers.